 One can sleep in an armchair that is tilted and naturally raise the body up.
 The advantage of this system is that the sleeper will not be able to completely lie down unconsciously.

 A second solution to sleep with swimmer's ear or other infections will be to use two or more pillows.
 Unlike our tips on how to sleep with piriformis syndrome, this time around, the pillows are placed at the back, neck to head region.
 This will allow the sleeper to raise their head.

 In addition, there are some pillows with holes in the middle where side sleepers can place their ears.
 Hence, the pillow surface will not rub on the ear, thus, causing more pain.

 Painkillers can help people with this problem sleep without pain.
 Although they can be taken without prescriptions, the doctor may also advise otitis patients to take paracetamol, acetaminophen, naproxen, or ibuprofen before sleep to lower the fever and pain.

 For children under 2 years old, it's important to ask a pediatrician for advice before using painkillers.
-For those under ongoing medical conditions or are taking prescription medication, it's also important to ask the doctor which pain reliever would be right.
+For those under ongoing medical conditions or who are taking prescription medication, it's also important to ask the doctor which pain reliever would be right.